legendy4141/LanceDB/docs/src/integrations/phidata.md

     from phi.embedder.openai import OpenAIEmbedder
     from transcript import extract_transcript

-    if "OPENAI_API_KEY" not in os.environ:
+    if "" not in os.environ:
     # OR set the key here as a variable
         openai.api_key = "sk-..."